 Boreyko has previously held positions including Chief Conductor of the Jenaer Philharmonie (of whom he is now Honorary Conductor) and the Winnipeg Symphony Orchestra, as well as the Berner Symphonieorchester, the Hamburger Symphoniker and the Poznan Philharmonic Orchestra, He was also Principal Guest Conductor of the Vancouver Symphony and Music Director of the Ural State Philharmonic Orchestra.

-Boreyko was born in St. Petersburg, where, at the Rimsky-Korsakov Conservatory, he studied conducting and composition (with Elisabeta Kudriavtseva and Alexander Dmitriev), graduating summa cum laude.
-Throughout his career he has held several positions, including Music Director of the Winnipeg Symphony Orchestra (2001-2006), Principal Guest Conductor of the Vancouver Symphony Orchestra (2000-2003), Chief Conductor of the Hamburger Symphoniker (2004-2008), and conductor of the Jenaer Philharmonie between 1998 and 2003.
-With Jenaer Philharmonie, Boreyko received awards for the most innovative concert programming in three consecutive seasons from the German Music Critics (Deutscher Musikverleger-Verband) – an unprecedented achievement in the entire history of this prize.
+Boreyko was born in St. Petersburg where, at the Rimsky-Korsakov Conservatory, he studied conducting and composition (with Elisabeta Kudriavtseva and Alexander Dmitriev), graduating summa cum laude.
+Whilst with the Jenaer Philharmonie, Boreyko received awards for the most innovative concert programming in three consecutive seasons from the German Music Critics Association (Deutscher Musikverleger-Verband) – the first in the history of the prize.